SnailCharger/davan690.github.io/_posts/2019-06-14-beech-forest-data.md

 *Generally look at thesis drafts [here]("https://www.ssnhub.com/").*

-This RMarkdown file is intend to be extended on the estimationg process for the different species of trees, fruit and seed.
-These files are the supporting documetation to the data-wrangling code in the Beech forest manuscript [here]("https://www.ssnhub.com/invasive-species-research.html/").
+This RMarkdown file is intend to be extended on the estimationg process for the different species in the Beech Forest model.
+These files are the supporting documentation for this paper.
+As have been doing this I have also realised that there are many more supporting documents coming in the future.

-But there is also many other supporting resources and less formal tutorials on my [website](https://www.ssnhub.com) and the feed below:

 # Invasive species notes